 EPA then turned its attention to interstate transport obligations arising from the more stringent 2015 ozone standard.
 Alabama submitted to EPA a timely SIP, asserting that no further reductions in NO_x or VOCs emissions from Alabama sources were necessary, and EPA proposed to approve Alabama's SIP on December 30, 2019.
 However, on February 22, 2022, EPA withdrew its proposed approval and proposed to disapprove Alabama's SIP provisions for interstate transport obligations regarding the 2015 ozone standard.
 EPA alleged updated modeling now links emissions from Alabama to ozone concentrations in two metropolitan areas in Texas.
-Subsequently on March 11, 2022, EPA proposed a FIP to require ozone season NO_x emission reductions from 26 states including Alabama, in order to satisfy these states' interstate transport obligations with respect to the 2015 ozone standard.
-If finalized as proposed, the EPA ozone interstate transport FIP would again significantly reduce Alabama's state budget beginning in the 2023 ozone season.
+Subsequently on March 11, 2022, EPA proposed FIPs for Alabama and 26 other states that would require additional ozone season NO_x emission reductions beyond the CSAPR Update Rule in order to satisfy these states' interstate transport obligations with respect to the 2015 ozone standard.